ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 Looking back on each trust relationship:

 - end-user/RO: this relationship exists only when the end-user and the RO are different, in which case the end-user needs some out of band mechanism of getting the RO consent (see {{authorization}}).
 GNAP generally assumes that humans can be authenticated thanks to identity protocols (for instance, through an id_token assertion in {{request-subject}}).

 - end-user/client: the client acts as a user agent.
 Depending on the technology used (browser, SPA, mobile application, IoT device, etc.), some interactions may or may not be possible (as described in {{request-interact-start}}).
 Client developers promise to implement requirements and generally some recommendations or best practices, so that the end-users may confidently use their software.
 However, end-users might also be facing some attacker's client software, without even realizing it.

 - end-user / AS: when the client supports it (see {{response-interact}}), the end-user gets to interact with front-channel URLs provided by the AS.
+See {{security-front-channel}} for some considerations in trusting these interactions.

 - client/AS: An honest AS may be facing an attacker's client (as discussed just above), or the reverse, and GNAP aims at making common attacks impractical.
 The core specification makes access tokens opaque to the client and defines the request/response scheme in detail, therefore avoiding extra trust hypotheses from this critical piece of software.
 Yet the AS may further define cryptographic attestations or optional rules to simplify the access of clients it already trusts, due to past behavior or organizational policies (see {{request-client}}).

 - RS/RO: the RS promises it protects its resources from unauthorized access, and only accepts valid access tokens issued by a trusted AS.
 In case tokens are key bound, proper validation is expected from the RS.

 - AS/RO: the AS is expected to follow the decisions made by the RO, either through interactive consent requests, repeated interactions or automated rules (as described in {{sequence}}).
 Privacy considerations aim to reduce the risk of an honest but too curious AS, or the consequences of an unexpected user data exposure.

 - AS/RS: the AS promises to issue valid access tokens to legitimate client requests (i.e. after carrying out appropriate due diligence, as defined in the GNAP protocol).
 Some optional configurations are covered by {{I-D.ietf-gnap-resource-servers}}.

 A global assumption made by GNAP is that authorization requests are security and privacy sensitive, and appropriate measures are respectively detailed in {{security}} and {{privacy}}.